Homebound Instruction Program

 An additional option to consider if your child is at the middle or high school level, and will be out of school for a semester or more, would be District 11’s Achieve Online Program.
 This is an online program that offers a full curriculum, including electives.
 The student has access to learning 24/7, and has the additional advantage of working directly with Achieve Online teachers via phone, email, and virtual engagement during school hours.
 Please call the Achieve Online office if you would like further information at 328-3095.

-- Parents and Guardians, please fill out the top portion, print your name, and make sure you sign in the space provided.
+- Parents and Guardians, please fill out the top portion of page one, print your name, and make sure you sign in the space provided.

-- Your child’s physician must fill out the center portion of the application.
+- Your child’s physician must fill out the remaining portions of the application packet.
 Please note that ONLY a PHYSICIAN’S signature is valid – District 11 does not accept signatures from physician assistants, nurse practitioners, nurses, midwives, or psychologists.
 The physician MUST be licensed in the State of Colorado.
 The physician MUST list a return-to-school date, even if that date is estimated.

-- Once you’ve filled out your portion and have had your physician complete the middle portion, please submit the application to the Homebound Instruction office.
-The fax numbers and address are listed near the top, center.
-If you leave it with your doctor to fill out, please check back and make sure they’ve faxed it to the Homebound Instruction office as soon as possible.
+- Once your forms are complete, please submit the application to the Student Discipline Services office.
+The fax number, email address, and street address are listed near the top of page one of the application.
+If you leave it with your doctor to fill out, please check back and make sure they’ve faxed it to the appropriate location as soon as possible.

 - Please note that the application must be submitted for each semester that the student will need to be out of school, even if the doctor has indicated his/her approval for the entire school year.